SchrodingersGat/KiBoM/README.md

   -a STRING, --authorofproject STRING
                         Defines author of project.
 Follow argument with "string"
   -t STRING, --titleofproject STRING
                         Defines title of project.
 Follow argument with "string"
+  -i STRING, --i STRING
+                        Defines title of project.
+Follow argument path of logo as a "string" If not defined, will default to KiCAD logo
 ~~~~